-- Advertising for events is permitted only once the event has been approved by campus leadership and activities.
+- Advertising for events is permitted only once the event has been approved by residence life and student engagement.
 This includes online advertising in social media as well as postering, tabling, chalking, and mailbox stufﬁng.

 - Posters are permitted only on bulletin boards not designated for speciﬁc departments or centers.
-Students are encouraged to use the bulletin boards under the walkway along the west wall of Franklin Patterson Hall and the north wall of the Johnson Library, underneath the bridge.
+Students are encouraged to use the bulletin boards under the walkway along the west wall of Franklin Patterson Hall and the north wall of the Harold F. Johnson Library Center, underneath the bridge.
 Posters placed anywhere but upon designated bulletin boards will be removed with no regard to content.

 - Chalking is permitted on any outside ground surface that is exposed to the elements (can be rained or snowed upon) so removal does not require the attention of facilities and grounds staff.
 Chalking is prohibited inside campus buildings and outside on non-ground surfaces including, but not limited to, walls and windows of campus buildings, signs, trees, poles, and other structures.

-- Student groups are required to obtain authorization from the assistant dean of students for campus leadership and activities for any event where money is exchanged (including fundraising activities).
-Campus leadership and activities, working with the controllers office, must have reviewed and approved the student groups cash handling procedures prior to the event.
+- Fundraising may be conducted for the purpose of charitable giving or charitable donations to entities outside of Hampshire College as well as for recognized student groups.
+Any student interested in fundraising is required to obtain authorization from the office of residence life and student engagement for any fundraising event and/or where money is exchanged.
+For student group fundraising or events handling cash, the office of residence life and student engagement, working with the controller's office, must have reviewed and approved the student groups cash handling procedures prior to the event.

-- Any performer at an event sponsored by a student group or using SAF funding must complete and sign a Hampshire College contract.
-All contracts must be authorized by campus leadership and activities.
-Students are prohibited from signing any contracts or making verbal and/or written commitments to outside agencies, as it makes them personally liable for fulfilling the terms of the contract should a problem arise.
+Students are prohibited from signing any contracts or making verbal and/or written commitments to outside agencies, as it makes them PERSONALLY LIABLE for fulfilling the terms of the contract should a problem arise.

-The dining commons, Red Barn, main, west, and east lecture halls in Franklin Patterson Hall, the Merrill and Dakin living rooms, and most academic and other campus spaces may be reserved through the Event Services and Summer Programs Office.
+The dining commons, red barn, main, west, and east lecture halls in Franklin Patterson Hall, the merrill and dakin living rooms, and most academic and other campus spaces may be reserved through the event registration form.
 The library gallery may be reserved through the gallery coordinator, 413.559.5622.

-Any reservations of space for student events made with event services and summer programs will be considered tentative until the event registration form (ERF) is approved by campus leadership and activities.
+Any reservations of space for student events made with event services and summer programs will be considered tentative until the event registration form (ERF) is approved by residence life and student engagement.
 If an ERF has not been approved, tentative bookings will be canceled two-weeks prior to an event without notice.
 Food and beverages are allowed only in certain spaces; when making reservations, refreshments must be noted.
 Sensitivity to neighboring classes, offices, meetings, and functions should be exercised.
-All campus events have a 10 p.m. curfew Sunday through Thursday and a 1:00 a.m. curfew on Friday and Saturday.
+All campus events have a 10 p.m. curfew Sunday through Thursday and a 1 a.m. curfew on Friday and Saturday.